ItsAbhinavM/Cloudify/README.md

    - Android: `flutter run`
    - iOS: `flutter run --target-platform ios`

-## Contribution:

-We welcome contributions to this project!
-Please submit pull requests for bug fixes, feature enhancements, or code improvements.
-Make sure to follow the contribution guidelines to ensure a smooth merging process.

 ## Additional Notes:

 - Adapt the content to accurately reflect your project's specific features and implementation details.